sathya-shetty/Retail_sales_analysis_using_SQL/README.md

 After verifying and cleaning the dataset, an initial exploratory analysis was performed to understand the overall sales performance and customer base before answering specific business questions.

-Given below are the few findings:
+Key takeaways are summarized below:

 ### Total Revenue